rasclatt/cms/README.md

 The functions, classes, and namespaces are all fairly self-explanitory and usually are easy to follow along.
 The workings of the application can be automated using an xml file.
 This is the default for this application.

 It requires the `rasclatt/nubersoft` repository to function.
-You can download this rep directly and place into:
+You can download this rep directly and place the contents of the `src` folder into:

 `{directory_root}/vendor/Nubersoft/{classes_here}`

 You can also install from composer:

-`rasclatt/nubersoft`
+`create-project rasclatt/cms {directory_root}`